Memorable Manitobans: William Pearson (1865-1940)

 “Death climaxes careers of many notable people in course of 1940”, Winnipeg Free Press, 1 January 1941, page 1.

-We thank Doug Allan and Barbara Allan for providing additional information used here.
+We thank Doug Allan, Barbara Allan, and Shawn Fay for providing additional information used here.

 This page was prepared by Gordon Goldsborough.